aaronps/enotepad/README.md

 This doesn't require Erlang as it already includes it, just run it by name like the _escript_, the actual file you run is a facade to hide the erl parameters.

-## @todo

-Need to write a description of the knowledge acquired.